American Ginseng

 Panax quinquefolium common name: american ginseng, ginseng

 Considered an alternative to Chinese ginseng, American ginseng is used in people who have high blood pressure.
 It is primarily used for increased mental efficiency, stamina and energy.
-Ginsenosides stimulate the immune system and fight fatugue and stress by supporting the adrenal glands.
+Ginsenosides stimulate the immune system and fight fatigue and stress by supporting the adrenal glands.

 Benefits of American Ginseng